jackyzha0/jackyzha0.github.io/content/thoughts/TCP.md

 6. Connection-oriented: handshaking initializes both sender and receiver state before data exchange
 7. Flow controlled: sender will not overwhelm receiver

+## Flags
+- SYN (sychronize): packets used to initiate a connection
+- ACK (acknowledgement): packets that are used to confirm that the data packets have been received, also used to confirm the initiation request and tear down requests
+- RST (reset): signify the connection is down or maybe the service is not accepting the requests
+- FIN (finish): indicate that the connection is being torn down.
+Both sender and receiver send the FIN packets to gracefully terminate the connection

 ## Connection Establishment
 - Three-way handshake
 - To solve single initial sequence number problem, we randomly choose the initial sequence number